samuelroland/prjs/README.md

 - [ ] Support only expectation callback in exo() helper without anything else

 ## How to create exos
+1. `npm install vitest` in your repository

-1. Look at https://github.com/samuelroland/WEB-training/blob/main/arrays/arrays.test.js as an example
+1. Create a new test suite in a `*.test.ts` file: Look at https://github.com/samuelroland/WEB-training/blob/main/strings/strings.test.ts as an example
 1. You need to copy paste this helper in your repository https://github.com/samuelroland/WEB-training/blob/main/helper.ts
 1. and then you'll be able to import the `exo()` function that let's you declare exo declaratively and with some metadata

+**Note: this is a temporary workaround, you shouldn't need to copy paste helper.ts in the future...**

 ## Development documentation